boxblinkracer/chrome-mollie/README.md

 This extension for Chrome allows you to easily copy the Mollie test cards into your clipboard.
 Finally no more googling for the website ;)

-Just use the context menu to access all your cards.
-Simply click on it, and it's ready to be pasted wherever you need it.

 ## Installation

 ### Chrome Web Store